atlasphp/Atlas.Orm/docs/record-sets.md

 // unsets and returns an array of matching Record objects from the Record Set
 $removedRecords = $threadRecordSet->removeAllBy(['author_id' => '5']);
 ```

+Note that this only removes them from the RecordSet; it does not delete them
+from the database.

 ## New RecordSets